dkkishor/scala-spark-data-science/README.md

 # Spark
 * Distributed Cluster Processing System (parallel data processing framework) with Driver (Leader) & Executor (Worker).
 * Big data platform written in Scala.
 Spark also works with Python, Java, and R.
-* Spark Worker
-* Spark Cluster Manager
 * Solves the issue with Hadoop MapReduce where the disk reads & writes are very high.
+Spark Pipelining (perform as many tasks as possible before writing) & Shuffle persistence (writes to file when data needs to be moved across nodes & reused)
 * Reuses data by caching it in memory across the cluster.
 * Unified engine for processing big data workloads - Replacing varios Apache products (Hadoop, Storm, Impala, Drill, Mahout, Giraph)
 * Advantages